jodersky / simplesql 0.3.0

 SimpleSQL is a very thin wrapper around JDBC, which allows you to take full advantage of full SQL and any database with a JDBC driver.

-SimpleSQL is not a functional DSL to build SQL queries (I recommend Quill for that, which unfortunately is not yet available for Scala 3), but it does offer safe string interpolation and utilities to work with product types, wich are the natural representation of relational data sets.
+SimpleSQL is not a functional DSL to build SQL queriesq, but it does offer safe string interpolation and utilities to work with product types, wich are the natural representation of relational data sets.

-SimpleSQL has no dependencies.
-It is published to maven central, under io.crashbox:simplesql_3, but it can also be embedded by copying the file simplesql/src/package.scala into your application!
+SimpleSQL only uses Hikari for database connection pooling, but has no dependencies otherwise (and even that can easily be removed).
+It is published to maven central, under io.crashbox:simplesql_3:0.3.0, but it can also be embedded by copying the file simplesql/src/simplesql.scala into your application!

 Example